CRTL-Prototype-Studios/docs/content/2.owo-ui-components/2.components/templates.md

 category: owo-ui
 ---

-::callout{color='amber' icon='i-heroicons-exclamation-triangle'}
+::alert{type="warning" icon='i-heroicons-exclamation-triangle'}
-Do keep in mind, at least, in my (_Type-32's_) experience, that the templates feature is not accessible in a code-driven form.
+Do keep in mind, at least, in my (_[Type-32](https://github.com/Type-32)_) experience, that the templates feature is not accessible in a code-driven form.
 If it is, please open up a pull-request and help us write the code-driven documentation for the template feature.
 ::